ControlBaseRacingLeague/CBRL/rules.md

 1. If you are not on a hot lap during qualifying for the race it is your responsibility to clear the racing line for cars on a hot lap.
 2. If you are exiting the pit lane and trying to get out of the way of other drivers on a hot lap, be mindful that going too slowly will block the pit-lane and cause a DSQ for you and other drivers exiting the pit-lane behind you.
 3. Blocking the pit-lane can be penalized if it affects other drivers and is within your control to not block it.
-4. Causing a block on the first two runs of a short qualy session will result in a 5 second penaly.
+4. Causing a block on the first two runs of a short qualy session will result in a 5 second penalty.
 5. Causing a block on the last run of qualyfying will result in a qualy ban for the next session.

 ### Article 10.3 Track Limits